cea-hpc/modules/doc/source/design/variants.rst

   - it may be useful to decommission a given variant of a module prior others
   - or to forbid the use of a given variant to some users

-- variants specified on search context are ignored
+- variants specified on search context are taken into account to filter results

-  - search context taking a module specification as argument only look for module name and version

-    - no variant evaluation occurs on such context
+  - due to the :ref:`extra-match-search` mechanism
-    - it concerns the ``avail``, ``whatis``, ``is-avail``, ``path`` and ``paths`` sub-commands
+  - it concerns the ``avail``, ``whatis`` and ``paths`` sub-commands

-  - if variants are defined within module specification, they are not taken into account by search commands
+  - only available modules matching the variant specification will be retained
-  - for instance ``avail mod foo=var`` returns all versions of *foo* module whether they support the foo variant or not
+  - for instance ``avail mod foo=var`` returns all versions of *mod* module where a variant *foo* is defined with *var* as a possible value
-  - FUTURE: may be revised if variants are evaluated on search context
+  - exception is made for ``is-avail`` and ``path`` search sub-command

+    - as they are more module selection commands rather an available module search commands
+    - it does not take info account variants defined within module specification

+  - these search commands (except ``is-avail`` and ``path``) allow module specification without module name and version

+    - only variant name and value specified (e.g., ``module avail foo=var``)
+    - only modules declaring such variant with such version will be retained in result

+- variants specified on loaded module list context are taken into account to filter results

+  - concerns ``list`` sub-command
+  - not related to *extra match search* as comparison is made against loaded modules not content of available modules
+  - only loaded modules matching the variant specification will be retained
+  - module specification without module name and version is allowed on this context

+    - only variant name and value specified (e.g., ``module list foo=var``)
+    - only loaded modules declaring such variant set with this version will be retained in result

 - variant cannot be specified over the :mfcmd:`module-alias`, :mfcmd:`module-version`, :mfcmd:`module-virtual` commands